marionettejs/backbone.marionette/docs/marionette.region.md

 ## [View the new docs](http://marionettejs.com/docs/marionette.region.html)

-# Marionette.Region
+# Regions

 Regions provide consistent methods to manage, show and destroy views in your applications and layouts.
-They use a jQuery selector to show your views in the correct place.
+You can use a jQuery selector to identify where your region must be displayed.

-Using the `LayoutView` class you can create nested regions.
+See the documentation for [View](./marionette.view.md) for an introduction in managing regions throughout your application.

 ## Documentation Index